Carlos-UCH/ProjetoOO/README.md

 ~~~
 0. *CASO FECHOU O PROGRAMA (CARREGAR)*
 ~~~
+IT IS NECESSARY TO HAVE ALREADY MADE SOME EQUATION AND SAVED IT IN JSON.

-All data will be loaded from json to the current file, synchronizing previous results
+All data will be loaded from json to the current file, synchronizing previous results.

 ~~~
 1. Adicionar Equações